MutugiD/deploy_nlp_app/README.md

 # DEPLOY-NPL-MODEL
 Basic ML project converted to MLOPs steps for deploying to AWS Lambda using Docker.

-## ML Process
-Basically went on Kaggle, and downloaded one with sufficient data.

 ## How do I build the model?
 Running on Ubuntu 20.04
 Have [conda](https://docs.conda.io/en/latest/miniconda.html) installed.